Locksmith

 I'm not familiar with strong box.
 A google search brought up quite a variety of different things.
 I would say see if you can order one from the manufacturer, otherwise if it is a fairly simple design, I'm sure a cylinder could be modified to work.

-Asked by Andy about 8 years ago
+Asked by Alex over 8 years ago

 I lost the key to my 1999eclipse.
 Can I take one of the door locks out and take it to a locksmith and have a key made?
 Is that possible?
 Greg